BillyMcCune/2D-Game-Engine-And-Maker/README.md

 For security reasons, options #1 and #2 are recommended for production use.

-### Notes/Assumptions

-* Assumptions or Simplifications:

-  * Assumed that each level was discrete and that users would play one level at a time rather than progressing through a series of continuous levels.
-This simplified the process of level progression by removing the need to store the next level within each file.
-* Known Bugs:

-  * Old game level images are only removed when the "start engine button" is selected rather than just calling the selectGame method of the game manager - the UUID map and level scene must be cleared
-  * When a file in the editor is saved with the incorrect "game name" matching the sprite data selected, the file will save but will not render when it is run in the engine
-  * Events are not being properly saved within the Editor
 * Features implemented:

   * Users can play a variety of scrolling platform games with a variety of different behaviors
   * The editor is able to save a basic game file and render it
-* Features unimplemented:

-  * Did not fully implement File Saving for the Engine
-  * Did not fully implement CSS styling switching
-  * Did not add a splash screen between levels for a given game
-  * We did not implement audio for the game
-* Noteworthy Features:

   * Networked players - players may play in multi-player mode
   * Animations
   * AI ChatBot to assist with building the editor